-FACTORS AND ADVANTAGES TO CONSIDER ABOUT CREATING
+FACTORS AND ADVANTAGES TO CONSIDER ABOUT CREATING A TRADING ENTITY

 - Asset protection from creditors or litigants